Best Permanent Outdoor Christmas Lights 2026

 Do I need a Matter-compatible system?

 Only if you use Apple Home or want a single standard across a mixed smart-home setup — in which case the Govee Pro or Nanoleaf are the picks to choose.
-If you run Alexa or Google Home, the Govee Lights 2 and LITSOUL work fine, and if you don't use voice platforms at all, an app-and-remote system like the KISUFU covers everything you need.
+If you run Alexa or Google Home, the Govee Lights 2 works fine, and if you don't use voice platforms at all, an app-and-remote system like the KISUFU covers everything you need.